 However, we pay particular attention to ensure that all activities in high-risk countries are fully compliant with the Biotest compliance guidelines by increased scrutiny of compliance risks with business partners from these countries both before and during our business relationship.

-The share of total revenue generated from continuing operations in countries with an index value below 60 was 53.4% in 2017.
-Since Transparency International has not yet published an updated index for 2017, the calculation is based on the 2016 index.
+The share of total revenue generated from continuing operations in countries with an index value below 60 was 50.4% in 2018.